 Eruca sativa (44 days) Open-pollinated.
-For my money, the best arugula to be found anywhere.
+The best arugula to be found anywhere.
 Brett Grohsgal crossed two excellent European heirloom strains in 1989 and has been selecting for cold hardiness and vigor since.
 He’s bred one tough cookie here.
 Mid-ribs and whole leaves develop a lovely purple hue in winter freezes.
 Recovers in spring even if plant goes dormant under very cold conditions.
 Seedlings can stand drought, compete against weeds and don’t require high soil fertility.
-They have been 1–2 days slower to bolt than other arugulas in my spring-sown plots.
+They have been 1–2 days slower to bolt than other arugulas in our spring-sown plots.
 This is arugula with more bite, vigorous with complex full flavors.
 Cold-hardy.
 Breeder Royalties.①

 3021 Ice-Bred - Organic